Viasat/halite/doc/jadeite-basic-syntax-reference.md

   This markdown file was generated.
 Do not edit.
   -->

-# Jadeite basic syntax reference
+# Jadeite basic syntax and types reference

 ### <a name="non-numeric-character"></a>non-numeric-character